Triebel-Lizorkin spaces with general weights: Introduction

+The spaces of generalized smoothness are have been introduced by several authors.
+We refer, for instance, to Bownik \cite{M07}, Cobos and Fernandez \cite{CF88}, Goldman \cite{Go79} and \cite{Go83}, and Kalyabin \cite{Ka83}; see also\ Besov \cite{B03} and \cite{B05}, and Kalyabin and Lizorkin \cite {Kl87}.
+More general Besov spaces with variable smoothness were explicitly studied by Ansorena and Blasco \cite{AB95} and \cite{AB96}, including characterizations by differences and atomic decomposition.
+The wavelet decomposition (with respect to a compactly supported wavelet basis of Daubechies type) of nonhomogeneous Besov spaces of generalized smoothness was achieved by Almeida \cite{Al}.
 The theory of these spaces had a remarkable development in part due to its usefulness in applications.
-For instance, they appear in the study of trace spaces on fractals, see Edmunds and Triebel \cite{ET96} and \cite{ET99}, were they introduced the spaces $B_{p,q}^{s,\Psi }$, where $\Psi $ is a so-called admissible function, typically of log-type near $0$.
+For instance, they appear in the study of trace spaces on fractals, see Edmunds and Triebel \cite{ET96} and \cite{ET99}, were they introduced the spaces $ B_{p,q}^{s,\Psi }$, where $\Psi $ is a so-called admissible function, typically of log-type near $0$.
 For a complete treatment of these spaces we refer the reader the work of Moura \cite{Mo01}.
+Further results on Besov spaces of variable smoothness are given in \cite{AA16}.

-More general function spaces of generalized smoothness can be found in Farkas and Leopold \cite{FL06}, and reference therein.
+More general function spaces of generalized smoothness can be found in Caetano and Leopold \cite{CL}, Farkas and Leopold \cite{FL06}, and reference therein.

+Recently, Dominguez and Tikhonov \cite{DT} gave a treatment of function spaces with logarithmic smoothness (Besov, Sobolev, Triebel-Lizorkin), including various new characterizations for Besov norms in terms of different, sharp estimates for Besov norms of derivatives and potential operators (Riesz and Bessel potentials) in terms of norms of functions themselves and sharp embeddings between the Besov spaces defined by differences and by Fourier-analytical decompositions as well as between Besov and Sobolev/Triebel-Lizorkin spaces.

-A. Tyulenev has been introduced in \cite{Ty15}, \cite{Ty-151} and \cite {Ty-N-L} new family of Besov space of variables smoothness which cover many classes of Besov spaces, where the norm on these spaces was defined\ with the help of classical differences.
-Based on this weighted class and \cite {D20} we introduce Triebel-Lizorkin spaces of variable smoothness, which defined as follows.
-Select a Schwartz function $\varphi $ such that
+Tyulenev introduced in \cite{Ty15}, \cite{Ty-N-L} and \cite{Ty-151} a new family of Besov spaces of variable smoothness which cover many classes of Besov spaces, where the norm on these spaces was defined\ with the help of classical differences.
+Based on this weighted class and \cite{D20} we introduce Triebel-Lizorkin spaces of variable smoothness, is defined as follows.
+Let $\mathcal{S}(\mathbb{R}^{n})$ be the set of all Schwartz functions $\varphi $ on $\mathbb{R}^{n}$, i.e., $\varphi $ is infinitely differentiable and